-This strawberry cream roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.
+This strawberry Swiss roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.

 A simple yet decadent cream roll filled with strawberries and a luscious heavy cream and cream cheese filling.

-Strawberries and cream are a match made in heaven, aren’t they?
-A bowl of fresh, sweet and juicy strawberries and a small bowl of cream, you could just serve that as a dessert and everyone would be happy.
+Strawberries and cream are a match made in heaven, aren't they?
+A bowl of fresh, sweet, and juicy strawberries and a small bowl of cream you could just serve as a dessert, and everyone would be happy.

 Swiss rolls or cake rolls are super popular in Germany, there are hundreds of versions of a cake roll.
 What they all have in common is a simple sponge cake base, but when it comes to the filling, there really are no limits.

-But probably the most popular Swiss roll in Germany is the strawberry cream roll, which is a soft sponge filled with cream and strawberries.
-The only change to this classic recipe is that I like to add a little cream cheese to the filling, I love the creaminess and extra flavor it adds.
+But probably the most popular Swiss roll in Germany is the strawberry cream roll, a soft sponge filled with cream and strawberries.
+The only change to this classic recipe is that I like to add a little cream cheese to the filling; I love the creaminess and extra flavor it adds.

-- They should be fresh, ripe and sweet.
+- Strawberries: They should be fresh, ripe, and sweet.
 Sour, unripe strawberries would ruin the cream roll.

-- Make sure you are using the right size of eggs, which is medium eggs if you live in Germany and large egg in the US.
+- Eggs: Make sure you are using the right size of eggs, which is medium eggs if you live in Germany and large eggs in the US.

-Otherwise, you will need all-purpose flour, cornstarch, sugar, and some vanilla.
+- You will also need all-purpose flour, cornstarch, sugar, and some vanilla.
 And some more strawberries for serving with the roulade.

 Tips for making a good sponge

 A sponge is probably the easiest cake base you could make.
-It uses only a few ingredients (no butter or oil), it doesn’t require any special skills or a lot of time.
-But there are a few things you have to know in order to make a good sponge.
+It uses only a few ingredients (no butter or oil), and it doesn't require any special skills or a lot of time.
+But there are a few things you have to know to make a good sponge.

-- First of all, measuring the ingredients properly is always important when baking.
-I actually always use a kitchen scale, but because I’ve made this sponge like a thousand times, I kind of measure the ingredients with a tablespoon now, the kind of measuring spoons used for American baking.
+- First of all, measuring the ingredients correctly is always important when baking.
+I always use a kitchen scale, but because I've made this sponge like a thousand times, I measure the ingredients with a tablespoon now, the type of tablespoon used for American baking.

-- Usually, the sponge doesn’t require baking powder, but I like to use just a tiny bit to help the cake reach is airy potential.
+- Usually, the sponge doesn't require baking powder, but I like to use just a tiny bit to help the cake reach its airy potential.

-- Make sure to sift the mixed flour and cornstarch over the egg mixture, don’t skip this step, otherwise, the cake will be too dense.
+- Make sure to sift the mixed flour and cornstarch over the egg mixture; don't skip this step, otherwise, the cake will be too dense.
 Don't overmix the batter.

 How to make the cream filling?